 Carnitas Topping Ideas

 Pulled pork carnitas can be served with any number of toppings to make incredibly tasty meals that the whole family will love.

 - Pico de Gallo

 - Chopped Red Onions

 - Cheese– Try anything from cheddar or monterey jack, to a more traditional Mexican cheese like queso fresco or cojita.

-- Creama– This is a limey Mexican sour cream.
+- Crema– This is a limey Mexican sour cream.
 You can also just mix regular sour cream with lime juice

-If you have leftovers after making this crock pot pork carnitas recipe, then it is your lucky day!
+If you have leftovers after making this recipe, then it is your lucky day!
 They save and reheat well, and can make the start of another delicious dish.